Chahamanas of Shakambhari: History

 Arnoraja's younger son Vigraharaja IV greatly expanded the Chahamana territories, and captured Delhi from the Tomaras.
+He also defeated Ghaznavid King Khusrau Shah in Vigraharaja IV's first war against the Muslims.
 His kingdom included parts of the present-day Rajasthan, Haryana, and Delhi.
 It probably also included a part of Punjab (to the south-east of Sutlej river) and a portion of the northern Gangetic plain (to the west of Yamuna).
 His 1164 CE Delhi-Shivalik pillar inscription claims that he conquered the region between the Himalayas and the Vindhyas, and thus restored the rule of Aryans in Aryavarta.
 While this is an exaggeration, it is not completely baseless.
 The inscription was originally found in Topra village, near the Shivalik Hills (Himalayan foothills).
 Also, the exiled ruler of Malwa (Vindhyan region) possibly acknowledged his suzerainty.
 Thus Vigraharaja's influence extended from the Himalayas to the Vindhyas, at least in name.

 Vigraharaja was succeeded by his son Amaragangeya, and then his nephew Prithviraja II.
 Subsequently, his younger brother Someshvara ascended the throne.

 The most celebrated ruler of the dynasty was Someshvara's son Prithviraja III, better known as Prithviraj Chauhan.
 He defeated several neighbouring kings, including the Chandela ruler Paramardi in 1182–83, although he could not annex the Chandela territory to his kingdom.
 In 1191, he defeated the Ghurid Empire king Muhammad of Ghor at the first Battle of Tarain.
 However, the next year, he was defeated at the second Battle of Tarain by Muhammad of Ghor, and subsequently killed.

 Muhammad of Ghor appointed Prithviraja's son Govindaraja IV as a vassal.
 Prithviraja's brother Hariraja dethroned him, and regained control of a part of his ancestral kingdom.
 Hariraja was defeated by the Ghurids in 1194 CE.
 Govindaraja was granted the fief of Ranthambore by the Ghurids.
 There, he established a new branch of the dynasty.